-Any child with a statement of special educational needs/Education Health and Care Plan is required to be admitted to the academy that is named in the statement/plan.
+Any child with an Education, Health and Care Plan is required to be admitted to the academy that is named in the plan.
 This gives such children overall priority for admission to the named academy.
 This is not an oversubscription criterion.

 Looked after or previously looked after children

-Children who are looked after or immediately after being looked after became subject to an adoption, child arrangement order or special guardianship order.
-This includes any child/ young person who is subject to a Full Care Order, an interim Care Order, accommodated under Section 22(1) of the Children Act 1989, is remanded or detained into Local Authority accommodation under Criminal Law or who has been placed for adoption.
+Children who are looked after (or immediately after being looked after) became subject to an adoption, child arrangement order or special guardianship order.
+This includes any child/ young person who is subject to a Full Care Order, an interim Care Order, accommodated under s22(1) of the Children Act 1989, is remanded or detained into Local Authority accommodation under Criminal Law or who has been placed for adoption.

 Siblings (brothers or sisters) are considered to be those children who live at the same address and either:

-i. have one or both natural parents in common;
+- have one or both natural parents in common; or

-or ii. are related by a parent’s marriage;
+- are related by a parent’s marriage; or

-Distances are calculated on the basis of a straight-line measurement between the applicant’s home address and the front gates of the academy.
+Distances are calculated on the basis of a straight-line measurement between the applicant’s home address and a point decided by the academy – this is the main entrance of the school.
 The Local Authority uses a computerised system, which measures all distances in metres.
-Ordnance Survey supply the co-ordinates that are used to plot an applicant’s home address and the main entrance of the academy.
+Ordnance Survey supply the co-ordinates that are used to plot an applicant’s home address and the address of the academy.

 Where parents have shared responsibility for a child, and the child lives with both parents for part of the week, then the main residence will be determined as the address where the child lives the majority of the week.
 Parents may be requested to supply documentary evidence to support the address used.